hamidgasmi/training.computerscience.cloud.aws/README.md

 		- It excludes items that don't match the filter;
 		- It returns the remaining items
 		- It consumes the capacity of the entire table
-	- Pros: It's more flexible; It'sapplied on different PS
+	- Pros: It's more flexible; It's applied on different PK
-	- Cons: It'sn't an efficient operation
+	- Cons: It's NOT an efficient operation
 - Query:
 	- It allows to perform lookups on the table (like scan operation)
 	- It doesn't scan all items of a table
-	- It requires a filter on the PS or PS and SK
+	- It requires a filter on the PK or PK and SK
 	- It allows additional filters on any non key attribute
-	- It consumes the data corresponding to the filtered keys (PS or PS and SK)
+	- It consumes the data corresponding to the filtered keys (PK or PK and SK)
 	- Pros: It's an efficient operation
 	- Cons: It's always applied on 1 single PS
 - Filter: